Carlos Marinelli: Return to Middlesbrough

-After returning to Middlesbrough, Marinelli played in the 2003–04 season opener against Fulham, scoring once in the 3–2 loss which was his last league match for Boro.
+After returning to Middlesbrough, Marinelli played in the 2003–04 season opener against Fulham, scoring once in the 3–2 loss, which was his last league match for Boro.
 On 14 November 2003, his contract was ended by mutual consent after failing to live up to expectations.

 Boca Juniors

 After becoming a free agent, Marinelli stated his desire to return to Boca Juniors and signed for his boyhood club in 2004.
-His official debut was against Vélez Sarsfield in a 3–3 draw, when he scored on his debut against Vélez only to have it was officially awarded as an own goal.
+His official debut was against Vélez Sarsfield in a 3–3 draw, when he scored on his debut against Vélez only to have it officially awarded as an own goal.
 However, he took the blame of a goal scored by Marcelo de Souza after being beaten by the opponent and failing to chase him back.
 He only played other two league matches against Banfield and Racing and was overlooked by then manager Carlos Bianchi after being sent off in a reserve match.
 Marinelli took part in the 2004–05 preseason friendlies under Miguel Ángel Brindisi, before leaving the club.